-You can watch my video review of Girl Stuff 8-12 on Youtube.
+You can also watch a video review of Girl Stuff 8-12 just below.

 The author of Girl Stuff 8–12: Your real guide to the pre-teen years, Kaz Cooke, has quite a few books out there and is also a well known Australian author.
 She has a great sense of humour and she writes about this stuff in a really casual fun way.

 She is not a nurse or a health educator but when you look at the back of the Girl Stuff 8-12, there is a list of health professionals who have been involved.
 Some of them I personally know, and they really do know their stuff.